 A mission to find a friend

 But a more likely scenario would be Sabine and Ahsoka picking up the thread left dangling at the end of Rebels when they set out to find Ezra and Thrawn.
-The Star Wars rumor mill is already spinning about the actors being cast as both Ezra and Thrawn in Star Wars: Ahsoka, but nothing yet has surfaced about Sabine.
+The Star Wars rumor mill is already spinning about the actors being cast as both Ezra and Thrawn in Star Wars: Ahsoka.

 Sabine Wren, in person

-But who could play Sabine?
 Rosario Dawson brought Ahsoka to life brilliantly and clearly has the chops to lead a live-action series – I’ve yet to hear anyone question why she assumed the role instead of Ahsoka voice actress Ashley Eckstein.
 Sabine Wren was voiced in Rebels by Tiya Sircar who is herself an accomplished live-action performer (check out The Good Place).
-She’s about the right age to play Sabine in the post Return of the Jedi era, certainly has the right look and can portray a strong, sassy on-screen presence.
-She’s also reportedly expressed an interest in the role, and has huge fan support.
+She would probably have delivered a brilliant performance, but Disney recently announced that Sabine will be played in live action by Natasha Liu Bordizzo.

 While I’m personally a big fan of Ms. Sircar, I look forward to seeing Ms. Bordizzo bring Sabine Wren to life.
 Here’s hoping that the writing matches the acting talent and that Disney give this character the epic story she deserves.